SIGS ( Special Interest Groups ) Monthly meetings

 WEDNESDAY

-Questions and Answers Group – with Ray meetings
+Questions and Answers meeting with Ray

-(Question & Answers SIG Group – with Ray
+Question & Answers SIG Group – with Ray

-When: Second Wednesday of each month, 10:00am – 12:00pm
+When: Second Wednesday of each month, starting at 10:00am – 12:00pm

 Where: Anvil House, Level 1, Room 2